[Guide] How to Market and Promote Your Shopify Store

 A newsletter is among the best resources you can build.
 Offer opt-in forms on your blog, make opting in required to claim a couple, and enroll people who make a purchase automatically.

-Audience Screenshot from Mailchimp
+Audience Screenshot From Mailchimp

 Newsletters enable you to build a list of people that you can contact directly without worrying about algorithms or filters set by third parties.
 Like blogging, this is something that you should start sooner rather than later.